Tejas-Jogdand/JavaTelusko/TdDoc.md

 [Unsolved]
 $ What if we create the objects of same name (normal also and annonymous also)?
-[Unsloved]
+$ Why can't we use super and this methods at once?

 #TO DO